Masmiseim36/nxpSDK/middleware/multicore/readme.txt

 Documentation
 -------------

-Multicore SDK documents can be found in the top level KSDK doc directory:
+Multicore SDK documents can be found in the top level MCUXpressoSDK doc directory:
-    "KSDK_ROOT/doc/multicore".
+    "MCUXSDK_ROOT/docs/MULTICORE".

 Directory Structure
 -------------------

+(Not all MCUXpresso SDK packages contain the whole set of these folders)

 erpc - Embedded Remote Procedure Call.
 An infrastructure to abstract multicore communication to fully user-definable sets of function calls.
 A host tool,